SERS-S/Godwit/README.md

 ## Description:

-This is software for sending files using FTP protocol with asymmetric encryption feature (**FTPS**).
+This is software for sending files using FTP protocol with asymmetric encryption feature (**FTP Secure**).
 The data movement technology is based on TCP protocol and continuous connection between client and server.
 The software is written in ***rust*** and partially in ***python***.
 The program is written so that everyone can use it regardless of the project language they choose for their language.